What is a linear communication model?

 The linear communication model explains the process of one-way communication, whereby a sender transmits a message and a receiver absorbs it.

-The sender, channel and receiver play crucial roles in linear communication.
+The channel, sender and receiver play crucial roles in linear communication.
 The sender puts an idea, thought or feeling into a message, and transmits this message via a ‘channel’.
 This channel acts as the medium and will change the message into a tangible form, for instance speech, writing or animation.
 In its new form, the message is transmitted to the receiver, who then decodes it.

 According to the model, many things can affect the one-way communication process.
 For instance, the choice of channel selected may affect the way a receiver interprets a message.
 Also, a number of disruptions can occur at any point – they're known as ‘noise’.
 It can include ‘psychological noise’, whereby the psychological state of the receiver will affect the interpretation of the message, including stress, anxiety, anger and so on.

 Although straightforward, there are criticisms of the model.
 The theory assumes communication is a turn-taking process where a person sends and receives at a time.
-Yet other theorists support the notion that communication is actually a more complicated process, where sending and receiving messages take place simultaneously between both parties.
+However, other theorists support the notion that communication is actually a more complicated process, where sending and receiving messages take place simultaneously between both parties, especially in instances such as face-to-face interactions.

 I'm a great believer that any tool that enhances communication has profound effects in terms of how people can learn from each other, and how they can achieve the kind of freedoms that they're interested in Bill Gates